hwilliams13/ramble/readme.md

-# Not-Scrabble PROJECT
+# Ramble PROJECT
 -----------------------------

 ### Overview

-For Project 3, I created a two player scrabble simulator.
+For Project 3, I created a two player scrabble emulator.

 The goal was to create an app that allowed multiple two player games to be created and played simultaneously.